Sentinel Protocol Price Tops $0.12 on Major Exchanges (UPP)

-Sentinel Protocol (UPP) traded 0.7% higher against the U.S. dollar during the 1 day period ending at 22:00 PM ET on March 19th.
-One Sentinel Protocol coin can now be purchased for about $0.12 or 0.00000284 BTC on popular exchanges.
-During the last week, Sentinel Protocol has traded up 7.1% against the U.S. dollar.
-Sentinel Protocol has a total market capitalization of $54.61 million and approximately $1.84 million worth of Sentinel Protocol was traded on exchanges in the last 24 hours.
+Sentinel Protocol (UPP) traded up 3.1% against the US dollar during the 1 day period ending at 17:00 PM Eastern on March 22nd.
+Sentinel Protocol has a total market cap of $55.00 million and $6.24 million worth of Sentinel Protocol was traded on exchanges in the last day.
+One Sentinel Protocol coin can now be bought for about $0.12 or 0.00000280 BTC on popular exchanges.
+During the last week, Sentinel Protocol has traded up 7.1% against the US dollar.

 - BitBay (BAY) traded flat against the dollar and now trades at $0.18 or 0.00001849 BTC.